dwivedi-ayush/engage_project/README.md

 > for sklaern-surpise library we map the top genre from the closest
 > users to each movie and score those movies based on a single genre,
 > each genre has a priority score and while scoring a movie it is taken
 > into consideration.
-So the mapping is genre-moviescore and then we use
+So the mapping is genre-movie-score and then we use
 > the genre from out user and predict the movie scores and then sort and
 > return.